 GREENGUARD Certification has been widely adopted as a trusted standard for low-emitting products.
 More than 400 green building codes, standards, guidelines, procurement policies and rating systems recognize or reference GREENGUARD Certified products.
 UL recently introduced GREENGUARD Certification for Medical Devices includes testing for VOCs, particulates, and leachables in condensate, as well as a complete risk assessment that models expected exposure during use.
 This certification standard was developed to be compliant with the ISO 18562 (Biocompatibility Evaluation of Breathing Gas Pathways in Healthcare Applications) series of standards.

-UL recently introduced Wellness Certification for products, the first certification program that verifies products’ compliance with the WELL Building Standard, a program advancing health and well being in buildings globally.
+UL recently introduced Wellness Certification for products, the first certification program that helps demonstrate a product’s contribution to requirements in the WELL Building Standard, a program advancing health and well being in buildings globally.
 Products that are UL Wellness Certified are evaluated for criteria including product emissions, ergonomics and chemical and material transparency.
-UL’s Wellness Certification requires each product to meet the applicable preconditions listed in the WELL Building Standard, and can evaluate additional optimizations as requested.
+UL’s Wellness Certification requires each product to meet the applicable requirements listed in the WELL Building Standard, and can evaluate additional criteria as requested.